Bablu8993/flipkart/README.md

 This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+* Ruby version 2.5.1

-* Ruby version
+* Rails version 5.1.0

 * System dependencies

-* Configuration
+* Make clone of application in your local machine git clone

-* Database creation
+*

 * Database initialization